launchdarkly/ld-relay-helm/docs/examples/offline-mode.md

       -o EXAMPLE-NAME-OF-OUTPUTTED-FILE.tar.gz
     ```

-3. Next, we create a volume and associated volume claim.
+3. Create a volume and associated volume claim.
 This allows access to this file within the cluster.

     ```yaml
     # offline-volume.yaml